 Except, up until now, ‘everyone’ hasn’t meant age group athletes.

-In the case of Challenge Wanaka, Race Ranger says they’re bringing 300 units to the event (Race Ranger happens to be based on New Zealand as well).
+In the case of Challenge Wanaka, Race Ranger says they’re bringing 300 units to the event (Race Ranger happens to be based in New Zealand as well).
 So they said to expect that they can equip about 295 bikes or so, accounting for a few spare units.

 Of course, there’s going to be a bit of a learning curve for everyone involved, from the athlete to the organizers, to Race Ranger.
 When it comes to understanding the system/lights, Race Ranger has a little sticker you can put on your stem or top-tube, which reminds you what the light colors mean.
 Frankly, after just one or two people pass you though, it’s pretty easy to remember.

-As with the pro side, there isn’t any automatic penalties being used here.
+As with the pro side, there aren’t any automatic penalties being used here.
 From the conversations I’ve had, this is being looked at more like a large-scale trial than anything else.
 Understanding how to continue to scale it up.
-After all, while 300 people is impressive, than’s an entirely different beast than a 2,000 or 3,000 person race.
+After all, while 300 people is impressive, that’s an entirely different beast than a 2,000 or 3,000 person race.
 Both in terms of pre-race logistics (affixing to bike seatposts/etc), as well as mid-race technology (ensuring that on a crowded course, the lights remain useful).

 In talking to James Elvery, the founder of Race Ranger, he noted: